 Note: If homogeneity is required for your intended use, please purify prior to initiating work.
 It is recommended that the presence and location of the transposon is confirmed.
 The Center for Staphylococcal Research has designed primers that anneal to the bursa aurealis transposon and are to be used in conjunction with a primer within the gene of interest to generate a PCR product.
-For transposons in the "plus" primer orientation, "Upstream" the (5'-CTCGATTCTATTAACAAGGG-3') should be paired with a gene-specific primer.
-For transposons in the "minus" orientation, the primer "Buster" (5'-GCTTTTTCTAAATGTTTTTTAAGTAAATCAAGTAC-3') should be paired with a gene-specific primer.
+For transposons in the "plus" orientation, the primer "Upstream" (5'-CTCGATTCTATTAACAAGGG-3') should be paired with a gene-specific primer.
+For transposons in the "minus" orientation. primer "Buster" the (5'-GCTTTTTCTAAATGTTTTTTAAGTAAATCAAGTAC-3') should be paired with a gene-specific primer.